zhangxiangxiao/glyph/README.md

 The code is not yet completely released.
 Will update here when it is done.

+## Datasets

+The original text samples for all the datasets have been released.
+Please check the `data` directory for more details.

 ## Reproducibility Manifesto

 If anyone sees a number in our paper, there is a script one can execute to reproduce it.
 No responsibility should be imposed on the user to figure out any experimental parameter barried in the paper's content.